Sarah Palin Sues 'New York Times,' Says Editorial Defamed Her

 The suit charges the newspaper's correction and apology to readers were "devoid of any reference to Mrs. Palin" and were "woefully insufficient."

-Palin is seeking damages to be determine by a jury, according to The Associated Press.
+Palin is seeking damages to be determined by a jury, according to The Associated Press.

 In a statement, a spokeswoman for The Times said, "We have not reviewed the claim yet but will defend against any claim vigorously."